Ivana Trump, first wife of Donald Trump who helped build his empire, dies at 73 | Entertainment

 Ivana Trump, first wife of Donald Trump who helped build his empire, dies at 73

-Ivana Trump played a role in building up the Trump media image in the 1980s, when they were one of New York City's most prominent power couples.
-While Donald Trump took the credit for his early success breaking into the highly competitive Manhattan real estate market, Ivana Trump also filled an important role in the family business soon after their marriage, the New York Times reported.
+Ivana Trump is survived by her mother, her three children and 10 grandchildren, the family statement said.
+She married three other times, including once before she met Trump in what she described as a Cold War marriage to obtain an Austrian passport.

-Ivana Trump, the first wife of former U.S. President Donald Trump and the mother of his three oldest children, who helped her husband build some of his signature buildings including Trump Tower, has died at age 73, Donald Trump said on Thursday.
+Ivana Trump, the first wife of former U.S. President Donald Trump and the mother of his three oldest children, who helped her husband build some of his signature buildings including Trump Tower, died on Thursday at age 73, Donald Trump announced.
 "I am very saddened to inform all of those that loved her, of which there are many, that Ivana Trump has passed away at her home in New York City," Trump said in a post on the social medial platform Truth Social.

 The couple married in 1977 and divorced in 1992.
 They had three children together: Donald Jr., Ivanka and Eric.
 "Ivana Trump was a survivor.
 She fled from communism and embraced this country.
 She taught her children about grit and toughness, compassion and determination," the Trump family said in a statement.
 She grew up under Communist rule in the former Czechoslovakia.